joemaddalone/joemaddalone/src/content/ollama/index.md

 ## Start ollama

-If you get a *port already in use* error, this is common on Linux.
+If you get a *port already in use* error, this is common on Linux immediately after installation.
 It's already running.

 ```bash
 ollama serve